jomartinsl/ChessPlayingRobot/README.md

 The ```MainTestFile.py``` is where the program runs from.
 This is where you call the ```URClass.py``` and ```MainforChessengine.py``` and get the program to run.

-Under will the different classes be described:
+Under the different classes is beeing described:

 ### ```MainTestFile```
 Start's the game